As a new year begins, there will be a lot of businesses looking to the future and thinking about how they can step up their marketing efforts in 2022.

 The formula for thought leadership goes something like this: reliable, well-researched facts and figures + unique, illuminating insights + expert views = excellent content.
 The businesses that follow this are winning the race in this segment of the marketing world.

-There is a very simple formula for creating great thought leadership: Unique thoughts + facts and figures + expert views = content gold.
-The businesses that follow this are winning the content race.
-Take Deloitte for instance, which has established itself as a thought leader by commenting on industry developments and giving useful insights and opinions on its own research.
+Take Deloitte, for instance, which has established itself as a thought leader by commenting on industry developments and giving useful insights and opinions on its own research.
 By being brave enough to put its beliefs out there, it helps to shape the way readers view issues, all while giving the company a real voice.

-However, many business fail to add the actual ‘thought’ when creating thought leadership and find themselves simply regurgitating or reinforcing the opinions of others.
+However, many businesses fail to add the actual ‘thought’ when creating thought leadership content and find themselves simply regurgitating or reinforcing the opinions of others.

-In my experience, this is the result of a disconnect between wanting this sort of content and actually being able to deliver it: Businesses have heard about thought leadership, they know they should be doing it, but when it comes to giving their opinions, they don’t really know what they’re supposed to be saying.
+This is often the result of a disconnect between wanting this sort of content and actually being able to deliver it.
+Businesses have heard about thought leadership, they know they should be doing it, but when it comes to giving their opinions, they lack the confidence and conviction to make a real impact.

 However, when it comes to thought leadership, there is no room for neutral or beige content.
-Its point is to add something unique to the discourse surrounding a subject, which can then be used to generate debate.
-After all, no one will tweet “Barry explained that Joe Blogs thinks content marketing is great”.
+The point is to add something unique to the discourse surrounding a subject, which can then be used to generate debate.

 Why does it matter what you think?